Primary Advisor/Dissertation Chair

 Curriculum, Multicultural Education, Social Justice

 Chung, Lynne, "Defining The Correlation Between Multicultural Training For Pre-Service Teachers And Their Effectiveness In Implementing A Multicultural Curriculum In The Classroom" (2017).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4291.